 To learn more about my comic, check out the Inside Look article I wrote for Broken Frontier to celebrate their 20th anniversary.
 I give in-depth insight about my research and creative process, you can read The Inside Look here

-I published my comic with a crowdfunding on Indiegogo, a huge thanks to all the backers that supported me!
-In the photo below you can see the envelopes that I posted to my backers: full of comcis and perks such as Fine Art Prints, Stickers and a complementary Riso Print :)
+I self-published this comic with a crowdfunding on Indiegogo, a huge thanks to all the backers that supported me!
+In the photo below you can see the envelopes that I posted to my backers: full of comics and perks such as Fine Art Prints, Stickers, and a complementary Riso Print :)

-Now you can find my comic in a number of shops in London, A Coruña and Salamanca, see the list here
+It's also available in a number of shops in London, A Coruña, and Salamanca, see the list here